BC Recovery Benefit

 - We will require documentation to support your income

-If you received a payment for income assistance, disability assistance, seniors’ supplement, hardship allowance or comfort allowance anytime in December 2020 or January 2021, you automatically receive the full benefit amount.
+If you received a payment for income assistance, disability assistance, seniors’ supplement, hardship allowance or comfort allowance anytime for the month of January or February 2021, you automatically receive the full benefit amount.

-- You don’t need to do anything.
-You’ll receive the benefit payment the same way you received your social support program payment
+- You don’t need to apply.
+You’ll receive the benefit payment the same way you received your social support program payment if you haven't received the benefit previously

-If you started receiving social support payments in February 2021 or later, you need to apply for the benefit.
+If you started receiving social support payments for March 2021 or later, you need to apply for the benefit.

 If you or your spouse or common-law partner became bankrupt in 2019, the amount of the benefit you’re eligible for is based on the total of your pre- and post-bankruptcy income.